 “Izzi’s in.”
-Brandon jumped at Elsa’s voice, blushed when he realized he’d been caught.
+Brandon jumped at Elsa’s voice, blushed when he realised he’d been caught.
 “Go on.
 She’ll be happy to see you,” she smiled.

 With a shy nod, Brandon turned to walk down the hallway.
-The door didn’t look locked.
+The door did not look locked.
 He knocked, waiting for an answer.
 None came.